The essential guide to the BMAT and UCAT

-The fee for sitting the BMAT depends on when you decide to sit it (August is more expensive than October), and whether you are an international applicant or not.
+The fee for sitting the BMAT depends on when you decide to sit it and whether you are an international applicant or not.
 For that reason, fees can range between £49 and £122.
 There have been some changes to costs as a result of the financial difficulties experienced by many due to Covid-19, and a reimbursement scheme is in place.
-The best way to find out how much it would cost for you to sit the BMAT is by visiting the Cambridge Assessment Admissions Testing website and comparing both sessions.
+The best way to find out about this and how much it would cost for you to sit the BMAT is by visiting the Cambridge Assessment Admissions Testing website.

 How can I prepare for the tests?

 You can find a wide range of free resources to help you prepare for the BMAT.
-Cambridge Assessment Admissions Testing have web pages dedicated to BMAT preparation which include past papers, specimen papers, guides and further resources.
+Cambridge Assessment Admissions Testing has a web page dedicated to BMAT preparation, which includes past papers, specimen papers, guides and further resources.
 The University of Oxford also has some useful information online.

 The UCAT website provides a comprehensive list of practice tests, question banks and question tutorials to help you prepare for sitting the test.
-The page also includes the 2019 official guide to the UCAT test, a link to the UCAT mobile app and a link to the UCAT YouTube channel – all valuable resources that can be used to supplement your test preparation.
-You might also find it useful to take a look at the candidate advice available on the UCAT website.
+The page also includes the 2020 presentation offering advice on the UCAT test, a link to the UCAT mobile app and a link to the UCAT YouTube channel – all valuable resources that can be used to supplement your test preparation.
+You might also find it useful to take a look at the tips from previous successful candidates on the UCAT website.

 How important are my test results?